 Our goal is to assess roof performance and be able to provide our customers with ideas that will provide enhanced protection for their homes in the future.

 To that end, we invite you to read about ensuring roof-preparedness for high winds and hurricanes here: Weatherproof Your Roof for Hurricanes.

 Perhaps hurricanes are not a worry where you live, but maybe ice dams are.
 We want to provide some insight for you this month as well.
 Of course, for some of you in the northeastern United States, both hurricanes and ice dams could be concerns in the coming months.

 Ice dams generally result from one of two things, or perhaps a combination of both:

 - Air Leaks.
 Warm air from a home’s living space leaks into the attic and if not properly vented out, warms the roof deck from the underside, causing snow to melt.
 But then the melted water re-freezes over the home’s overhangs, resulting in a growing and progressive ice dam.

 - Roof Geometry.
-The shape and directionality of the roof simply result in areas where snow melts on the roof due to heat from the sun but then runs into “log jams” of converging snow loads on the roof and can’t escape, eventually re-freezing after the sun goes down.
+The shape and directionality of the roof result in areas where snow melts on the roof due to heat from the sun but then runs into “log jams” of converging snow loads on the roof.
+These snow loads can’t escape, and eventually re-freezing after the sun goes down.